 Tim Poskitt 29:50

-Yeah, sSure Dan Australia's going through the as we call the open banking journey at the moment and you know, top of mind for a number of people like yourself and other large financial service organizations and other countries around the world have been through the open banking journey.
+Yeah, sSure Dan Australia's going through the as we call the open banking journey at the moment and you know, top of mind for a number of people like yourself and other large financial service organisations and other countries around the world have been through the open banking journey.
 There's some differences between the different sort of regimes in the UK, the US different parts of Europe, for example, but you know, what is open banking?
 In a way?
 How does it matter to me, you and Blaize, and everyone on the high street?
 Ultimately, it's about giving the consumers better access to their own data?
 So how can I control my data that I have?
 And you know, what is that?
 For example, I've got a mortgage with an existing large financial institution, or I've got a credit card with challenger bank, or I've got a personal loan, but what is the rate, for example, that I'm paying on that?
 Could I be getting a better rate?
 Should I be looking at something else?
 And not everyone has, you know, access to that information?
 So it's really about giving the consumer better access to that to their own data?
 And ultimately, it's about giving them better lifestyle options.
 And, you know, it isn't just about banking services, it could be about utility bill, their energy bill, you know, is there a better rate for them out there?
 Can they can they, you know, save 50 bucks a week, which will make a big difference to a lot of people.
 So it's about giving them control of their own data and greater transparency about what they're doing at the moment.

 Dan Jovevski 31:16

 Yeah, that's pretty, pretty amazing.
 So to Tim, to just tell us how practically, this would work for a lot of consumers, because I think a lot of people listening are probably thinking to themselves, oh, I haven't checked my mortgage.
 Right?
 I don't know what my personal underwriting is one of those things gets in their bank statement that I don't even look at.
 And we did a survey recently, we uncovered roughly about 50% of people either don't and what their rate is, or haven't checked for quite some time.
 And I think that actually represents a large, broader way that Australians typically go about looking and managing their money.
 How will open banking practically work?
-So for example, we'll get this data from, say, my main bank that I currently bank with, and then that can, I can authorize that to be shared with other providers, is that correct?
+So for example, we'll get this data from, say, my main bank that I currently bank with, and then that can, I can authorise that to be shared with other providers, is that correct?

 Tim Poskitt 31:58